GarySimons/sampl/README.md

 # Sampl project

-This project is built with React.
+This project is built with React and React Material UI.

 ## To clone this project's repository: